kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step2.md

     `CID=$(docker ps -lq)`{{execute}}

-3. Excute shell in the running container
+3. Excute the shell in the running container

     `docker exec -it $CID   /bin/sh`{{execute}}